dell/biosdisk/README.md

 # make install
 ```

-Optinally if running on a Debian based distribution you can also generate
+Optimally if running on a Debian based distribution you can also generate
 packages using `dpkg-buildpackage`.

 # Usage